With half a dozen sparkling beaches nearby we can’t fault Barcelona for being short on urban green space.

 Yes, it hasn’t quite caught on in the Anglo sphere but what’s better than a late-afternoon drink and snacks?

 It’s a super-standard Barcelona move to grab a bottle of wine or a couple of beers (or both!) and head for the park.
-For my readers I recommend getting a bottle of local Blanc Pescador (a semi-dry and light sparkling white) and chilling it in your hotel for the occasion.
+For my readers I recommend getting a bottle of local Blanc Pescador (a semi-dry and light sparkling white) and chilling it in your value hotel or Airbnb for the occasion.